tiarno/reachtim/content/articles/psutil1.md

 Tags: sysadmin, python, web
 Summary: How to use psutil and MongoDB for monitoring system health.

-This article shows how to create a set of charts for monitoring one or more machines.
+This article describes how you can create a set of charts for monitoring one or more machines.
 It uses Python (psutil and bottle), MongoDb, and jquery.
 The general idea is the same no matter if you use a different database or web framework.

 At the end of the process, you will have a web page for each machine that displays charts showing cpu, memory, and disk usage.